-"Social Identity Group" refers to a group of people who share common characteristics that shape their identity and promote a sense of unity, including sex, sexual orientation, gender identification, disability, class, socioeconomic status, or other characteristics that are fundamental to identity.
+"Social Identity Group" means a group of people who share common characteristics that shape their identity and promote a sense of unity, including sex, sexual orientation, gender identification, disability, class, socioeconomic status, or other characteristics that are fundamental to identity.

+Н ( Commented [SB9]: Currently defined in law.
 "State Board" means the Vermont State Board of Education.

-"Technology Integration" refers to the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally, linguistically, and age-appropriate ways.
+"Technology Integration" means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally, linguistically, and age-appropriate ways. ( Commented [SB10]: Now defined in relevant section.